• Share this on:

 The business benefits of full inclusion of employees

 Be aware that firms can face legal, financial and reputational problems if they fail to respect workers’ rights.
 Also, production stoppages become more likely when there is worker unrest.
 Firms can lose important contracts to suppliers who show buyers that they have greater protections for workers.
-The cheapest option may turn out to be the most expensive.
 For example, firms can be forced to pay legal damages or injury compensation to workers, or their reputation can suffer because of critical news reports.

 Some of the most important fair practices that companies can adopt are listed below.